 In most markets, we hedge our electricity exposure with financial products and then purchase the physical power directly from the ISO for delivery.
 Alternatively, we may use physical products to hedge our electricity exposure rather than buying physical electricity in the day-ahead market from the ISO.
-During the year ended December 31, 2019, we transacted physical and financial settlement of electricity with approximately 13 suppliers.
+During the year ended December 31, 2020, we transacted physical and financial settlements of electricity with approximately 11 suppliers.

 We are assessed monthly for ancillary charges such as reserves and capacity in the electricity sector by the ISOs.
 For example, the ISOs will charge all retail electricity providers for monthly reserves that the ISO determines are necessary to protect the integrity of the grid.
-We attempt to estimate such amounts, but they are difficult to estimate because they are charged in arrears by the ISOs and are subject to fluctuations based on weather and other market conditions.
 Many of the utilities we serve also allocate natural gas transportation and storage assets to us as a part of their competitive choice program.
 We are required to fill our allocated storage capacity with natural gas, which creates commodity supply and price risk.
 Sometimes we cannot hedge the volumes associated with these assets because they are too small compared to the much larger bulk transaction volumes required for trades in the wholesale market or it is not economically feasible to do so.

-We periodically adjust our portfolio of purchase/sale contracts in the wholesale natural gas market based upon continual analysis of our forecasted load requirements.
+We periodically adjust our portfolio of purchase/sale contracts in the wholesale natural gas market based upon analysis of our forecasted load requirements.
 Natural gas is then delivered to the local regulated utility city-gate or other specified delivery point where the local regulated utility takes control of the natural gas and delivers it to individual customer locations.
 Additionally, we hedge our natural gas price exposure with financial products.
-During the year ended December 31, 2019, we transacted physical and financial settlements of natural gas with approximately 70 wholesale counterparties.
+During the year ended December 31, 2020, we transacted physical and financial settlements of natural gas with approximately 63 wholesale counterparties.

 We also enter into back-to-back wholesale transactions to optimize our credit lines with third-party energy suppliers.
-With each of our third-party energy suppliers, we have certain contracted credit lines, within which we are able to purchase energy supply from these counterparties.
+With each of our thirdparty energy suppliers, we have certain contracted credit lines, which allow us to purchase energy supply from these counterparties.
 If we desire to purchase supply beyond these credit limits, we are required to post collateral in the form of either cash or letters of credit.
 As we begin to approach the limits of our credit line with one supplier, we may purchase energy supply from another supplier and sell that supply to the original counterparty in order to reduce our net position with that counterparty and open up additional credit to procure supply in the future.
 Our sales of gas pursuant to these activities also enable us to optimize our credit lines with third-party energy suppliers by decreasing our net buy position with those suppliers.